 As a dance form that is often assumed to demand a seemingly unattainable standard of perfection, ballet can be challenging to teach.
 With its exclusionary and problematic history, its teaching can be difficult to justify.
-While these two realities lead some teachers to teach as they were taught without questioning their pedagogical philosophies or the fundamental purpose of teaching ballet, I have viewed these as queries to instigate continuous self-reflection as a ballet educator.
+Rather than continuing traditional teaching practices, I have viewed these as queries to instigate continuous self-reflection as a ballet educator.
 I believe ballet can be relevant in today’s social and political climate and can be used as a means for social change, however, I believe that change is wholly contingent on how ballet is taught in the classroom.

 I believe in teaching ballet for the individual.
 Ballet can and should be personal.
 As many different bodies as there are in the world, that is how many different variations of ballet there can be.
 While many consider ballet to be a fixed form dictated by the authors of technical manuals and treatises, I believe ballet is not static, but rather endlessly evolving.
 I teach ballet from inner sensations rather than externally resolute architecture.
 I do not believe in imparting shapes for dancers to mold their bodies to fit into, but instead to find how the actions of each step feel in their bodies and resonate with their artistic sensibilities.